 As regards personality, attitude and style, Peter Perrett had them in abundance; the rest of the band were content to let their music-making speak for them.
 And luck, persistence and hard work?
 The Only Ones could have worked smarter, not harder, no doubt.
 They could have made their own luck, but didn’t.
 As for persistence, one only need listen to ‘My Way Out of Here’, from the last album, to understand they could no longer go on.

 How significant was group chemistry, then, in the Only Ones failure to break through?
 Peter Perrett was a heroin addict but never descended to useless junkiedom; John Perry was a user too, but managed to avoid, in his own way, the ravages of dependence.
 Alain Mair and Mike Kellie turned their back on drugs.
 But more important than this division was that between songwriter and musicians.
 Peter Perrett wrote the songs; the band, working them through, arranged them.
 Yet the songwriting royalties went to Perrett alone.
 Consider, in contrast, the example of the Doors or U2.
-They were/are each four individuals who, despite the pre-eminence of Jim Morrison/Bono-Edge, forged themselves into one seamless artistic unit—and their bank accounts reflected that.
+They were each four individuals who, despite the pre-eminence of Jim Morrison/Bono-The Edge, forged themselves into one seamless artistic unit—and their bank accounts reflected that.
 Had Peter Perrett not monopolized the royalties, The Only Ones may have been able to hold out longer and make the commercial tide turn.